bozsahin/thebench/README.md

 If you have it, the last two files are saved in there.
 The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add this directory  to the PATH variable and eliminate duplicates in it, and define $THEBENCHPYTHON variable.

+TO UNINSTALL:

+do

+   <code>./bench.sh uninstall</code>

+This will remove TheBench files and auxiliary directories, except <code>~/bin</code>.
+It won't touch your python or SBCL.
+To remove them, use your package manager.

 SBCL, PYTHON AND PACKAGE MANAGER NOTES: